joeforth/fractal_slicer/README.md

 - Export your vascular network from Rhino as a .txt file
 - Place the file inside the Rhino/ folder

-There is already an example network included for a preliminary run: Rhino/3Dblood27.11.txt
+There is already an example network included for a preliminary run: newvesselbranched.txt

 ### 3. Run the notebook